-We encourage all students to get familiar with the Counselor Education Student Handbook your first semester enrolled in the program.
+We encourage all students to become familiar with the Counselor Education Student Handbook during their first semester of enrollment in the program.
 By policy and directed by the university, it is the program's responsibility to ensure that the Student Handbook is accessible to all and encourage students to read the Student Handbook.
-Additionally, the Counselor Education Program will do the following to make sure the Student Handbook is accessible to all students:
+Additionally, the Counselor Education Program will do the following to make sure the Student Handbook is accessible to all students, understanding that posting of the Student Handbook relies on others outside of the Counselor Education Program:

-- 1. Post on the Counselor Education website before fall classes (subject to when Information Technology in the College of Education can put Student Handbook on website). - 2.
-Post under the "module" heading in Canvas on the Student Advising Center (SAC) before fall classes. - 3.
-Send to all students via the SAC on Canvas before the start of fall classes. - 4.
-Send it to all New Students via email on file before the start of fall classes.
+- 1. Post on the Counselor Education website during the first week of fall classes (subject to when Information Technology in the College of Education can put the Student Handbook on the website). - 2.
+Post under the "module" heading in Canvas on the Student Advising Center (SAC) during the first week of fall classes. - 3.
+Send to all students via the SAC on Canvas during the first week of fall classes. - 4.
+Send it to all New Students via email on file during the first week of fall classes.